Set between the Po River and the Apennines, the province of Piacenza spreads towards the western extremity of Emilia Romagna.

-The land is full of ventures and shows such as for examples the carnival of Sant’Antonio in Piacenza, the fair of San Giuseppe in Castell’Arquato, the festival and the fair of San Fiorenzo in Fiorenzuola d’Arda, the decoration with flowers of the Corpus Domini in Chiaravalle della Colomba, the “Carlin di Maggio” in Cortebrugnatella (May).
+The land is full of ventures and shows such as for examples the Feast of St. Anthony in Piacenza, the St. Joseph's Fair in Castell’Arquato, the San Fiorenzo Fair and Sagra in Fiorenzuola d’Arda, the Infiorata del Corpus Domini in Chiaravalle della Colomba, the “Carlin di Maggio” in Cortebrugnatella (May).

-The suggestive castles are the frame for a great number of historical evocations such as that which takes place in Castell’Arquato (July) and the Historical Parade in Grazzano Visconti (May).
+The suggestive castles are the frame for a great number of historical evocations such as that which takes place in Castell’Arquato (July) and the Historic Cortege in Grazzano Visconti (May).

 A long gastronomical tradition and genuine products are at the bases of the local cuisine.

-The most typical second courses are stracotti and braised meats, the “piccula” of the hourse, “la piccula ‘d caval”, stewed minced horse meat.
+The most typical second courses are stracotti and braised meats, la piccula ‘d caval, minced and stewed horse meat.

-Among the typical important products are coppa, salami and pork underbelly.
+Among the typical important products are coppa, salame and pork underbelly.

-The most known desserts are: the ciambella, almond cake, castagnaccio and turtlitt (filled doughnut).
+The most typical desserts are: the ciambella (similar to a doughnut), almond cake, castagnaccio and turtlitt (filled doughnut).